 Don and Peggy Doman are published authors and professional industrial video producers.
 You may write them at email@example.com

 They are food critics whose popular blog NW Adventures features reviews of restaurants and weekend retreats in Washington and Oregon.
+Their local restaurant reviews are featured on Eating Out Tacoma.

 The Domans met while attending the University of Puget Sound in Tacoma, Washington.
 They still live in Tacoma.